-he goal of the Oyster River Science Department is to provide an educational experience that considers the student's cognitive and social development as well as their academic interests and goals.
-Our primary pathway (see figure) enable students to take a variety of courses, but the department will work with each student to find the best pathway to meet his or her unique needs.
-The flexibility of our offerings will enable students to reach goals ranging from entering the workforce after high school, to entering two-year technical programs, as well as majoring in science and/or engineering in college.
+The goal of the Oyster River Science Department is to provide an educational experience that considers the student's cognitive and social development, as well as their academic interests and goals.
+Our various pathways (see figure) enable students to take a variety of courses, but the department will work with each student to find the best pathway to meet their unique needs.
+The flexibility of our offerings will enable students to reach goals ranging from entering the workforce after high school to entering two-year technical programs, as well as majoring in science and/or engineering in college.

-For the academic year 2022-2023, we have changed the name of Biology 9 to NextGen: Biology to accurately represent our work around incorporating a phenomenon-based curriculum.
-NextGen Science courses are designed for freshman and sophomore students at ORHS.
-Freshman year, students are required to take NextGen: Biology and during their sophomore year, students are recommended to take NextGen: Earth.
+NextGen Science courses are designed for freshmen and sophomore students at ORHS and use phenomenon-based curricula to make science content relevant and engaging for students.
+In 9th grade, students are required to take NextGen: Biology.
+During 10th grade, students are recommended to take NextGen: Earth.
 Together, these two NextGen courses will provide core, foundational concepts and skills that will prepare students for success in other science electives.
 Both of these courses are designed to introduce students to fundamental science content and skills that will help them interpret the world around them.
 In these courses, a variety of phenomena are used as engaging instructional elements that drive student development of essential skills such as experimental design, data analysis, presentation in various media, and group collaboration.